CeeDee Lamb Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Matchup vs. Washington

-- In his two matchups against the Football Team, Lamb's 10.5 receiving yards average is 59.0 less than his over/under for Sunday's game (69.5).
+- Lamb's 10.5 receiving yards per game in his two matchups against the Football Team are 59.0 fewer than his over/under for Sunday's game.

 - The 274.7 yards per game the Football Team are conceding through the air makes them the NFL's 28th-ranked pass defense.

-- With 26 passing TDs conceded this season, the Football Team defense is ranked 31st in the NFL.
+- At 2.2 passing TDs allowed per game, the Football Team defense is ranked 31st in the league.

 Recent Performances